Machine-Learned Force Fields for Lattice Dynamics at Coupled-Cluster Level Accuracy: Methods

 \subsubsection{Diamond}

 The training data structures for diamond are obtained as follows: We use \texttt{VASP}~\cite{vasp1,vasp2,vasp3} to perform an MD simulation at the level of DFT-PBE for a $32$ atom starting structure ($2\times2\times1$ supercell of the conventional basis cell, lattice constant 3.561$\,$\AA) to produce a $2000$ step MD trajectory.

 In order to ensure structural variety in our training structures, we applied a temperature sweep from $0$ to $500\,$K employing a Langevin thermostat.

-A subset of 200 of these training structures are used to perform single-point HF and post-HF calculations.
+A randomly chosen subset of 200 of these training structures are used to perform single-point HF and post-HF calculations.
 The HF calculations of the supercell employ a 3$\times$3$\times$3 k-point mesh and a plane wave basis energy cutoff of 400$\,$eV.
 The CCSD and CCSD(T) calculations are performed using the \texttt{Cc4s} code~\cite{cc4s_website} interfaced to \texttt{VASP}.
-In the CC calculations, 10 frozen unoccupied natural orbitals, per occupied state were used.
+In the CC calculations, 10 frozen unoccupied natural orbitals per occupied state were used.
 Furthermore, the post-HF calculations only sample the $\Gamma$-point of the first Brillouin zone of the supercell.
 To correct for the basis-set-incompleteness and finite-size errors of the correlation energies, we employ approximate corrections summarized in Refs.~\cite{gruber2018applying,irmler2021focal} also used in recent related work~\cite{herzog2024coupled}.
 The WFT training data is generated by selecting $200$ structures randomly from the original \texttt{VASP} MD, and computing total energies for each one.
 The DFT energies for said structures are then subtracted, so only the difference of the energies will be used in training.

 In the case of diamond, ML(DFT$_{\rm{E,F}}$) was trained on the same $200$ structures as $\Delta$ML(WFT) (instead of the full $2000$) as this turned out to be sufficient.

 For the calculations of harmonic phonons and related properties, we use \texttt{phonopy}~\cite{phonopy-phono3py-JPCM,phonopy-phono3py-JPSJ} with a $4\times4\times4$ supercell (of the primitive basis cell, so $128$ atoms); for the HA-DOS comparison, we use a $24 \times 24 \times 24$ mesh.
 To generate primitive basis cells for our structures, we use \texttt{VASPKIT} \cite{VASPKIT}.